miguelramirezmoreno/miguelramirezmoreno.github.io/_pages/about.md

   - /about.html
 ---

+header:
+  overlay_image: /images/header.png
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background

 *This page is under construction and refers to content not online yet.
 Thanks for your patience* {: .notice}